LennartHennigs/RG35XX-H-Notes/README.md

 - Find them online...
 - Copy your files in the different `roms/` folders.
-- Put your games files in the correct emulator folders.
+- Put your game's files in the correct emulator folders.
 - Check the `_ìnfo.txt` files in each `roms/` subfolder for information on file format and folder structure to set things up.
-- See below a list of specific game port folders.
+- I've included a list of specific game port folders below.

 ## Workflow for Adding Content

 - Copy files on the SD card (either from your computer or via WiFi).
-- Remove Apple's dot files, if needed (see below).
+- Remove Apple's dotfiles, if needed (see below).
 - Eject all mounted partitions.
 - Put card in RG35XX-H.
 - Power on the device.